Evnsn/Kaggle/Kaggle/workflow/README.md

 ...

 ### Handle multicollinearity
 Multicollinearity occurse when independent variabels are correlated.
+This will potetial makes the model sensetive to smallchanges and weakns the statistical power of the regression model.
-Vi kan determen the degree of collinearity with VIF.
+We can determen the degree of collinearity with VIF.
 #### Two types:
 - Structural multicollinearity: This is the result of feature engineering (it's created).
 - Data multicollinearity: This type of multicollinearity is present in the data itself (not created).